-The Series 2008F Bonds have been rated "A+" and "AA-" by Fitch, Inc. ("Fitch") and Standard & Poor's Ratings Services (S&P), respectively.
+The Uninsured Bonds have been rated "AA-" and "A+", respectively, by Standard & Poor's Ratings Services (S&P) and Fitch, Inc. ("Fitch"), respectively.
+The Insured Bonds are expected to be rated "AAA" and "AAA" by S&P and Fitch, respectively, with the understanding that, upon delivery of the Insured Bonds, the Policy will be issued by the Bond Insurer.
 An explanation of the significance of such ratings should be obtained from the rating agency furnishing the same.
 There is no assurance that such ratings will prevail for any given period of time or that they will not be changed or withdrawn by the rating agency if, in its judgment, circumstances so warrant.
-Any downward revision or withdrawal of such ratings may have an adverse effect on the market price of the Series 2008F Bonds.
+Any downward revision or withdrawal of such ratings may have an adverse effect on the market price of the Series 2009A-1 Bonds.

-PART 16 - UNDERWRITING
+PART 17 - UNDERWRITING

-The Underwriters have jointly and severally agreed, subject to certain conditions, to purchase the Series 2008F Bonds from the Authority at an aggregate purchase price of \$168,158,138.98 and to make a public offering of the Series 2008F Bonds at prices that are not in excess of the public offering prices stated on the inside cover page of this Official Statement.
-The Underwriters will be obligated to purchase all such Series 2008F Bonds if any are purchased.
+The Underwriters have jointly and severally agreed, subject to certain conditions, to purchase the Series 2009A-1 Bonds from the Authority at a purchase price of \$449,582,316.49 and to make a public offering of the Series 2009A-1 Bonds at prices that are not in excess of the public offering prices stated on the inside cover page of this Official Statement.
+The Underwriters will be obligated to purchase all such Series 2009A-1 Bonds if any are purchased.

-The Series 2008F Bonds may be offered and sold to certain dealers (including the Underwriters) at prices lower than such public offering prices, and such public offering prices may be changed, from time to time, by the Underwriters.
+The Series 2009A-1 Bonds may be offered and sold to certain dealers (including the Underwriters) at prices lower than such public offering prices, and such public offering prices may be changed, from time to time, by the Underwriters.

 J.P.
-Morgan Securities Inc., one of the Underwriters of the Series 2008F Bonds, has entered into an agreement (the "Distribution Agreement") with UBS Financial Services Inc. for the retail distribution of certain municipal securities offerings, including the Series 2008F Bonds, at the original issue prices.
+Morgan Securities Inc., one of the Underwriters of the Series 2009A-1 Bonds, has entered into an agreement (the "Distribution Agreement") with UBS Financial Services Inc. for the retail distribution of certain municipal securities offerings, including the Series 2009A-1 Bonds, at the original issue prices.
 Pursuant to the Distribution Agreement, J.P.
-Morgan Securities Inc. will share a portion of its remarketing and underwriting compensation with respect to the Series 2008F Bonds with UBS Financial Services Inc.
+Morgan Securities Inc. will share a portion of its underwriting compensation with respect to the Series 2009A-1 Bonds with UBS Financial Services Inc.